-[‡]Department of Computer Science, University of Toronto Email: koudas@cs.toronto.edu used in histogram construction is $\sum{i} (x_i - \hat{x}i)^2$ which is also known as the V-Optimal measure.
-This was first introduced by Poosala et. al. in [34].
-However since then several proposals have been introduced optimizing different error measures, e.g., range queries [29, 12, 19], relative error [8, 20], to name a few.
+The objective of a histogram construction algorithm is to find a histogram with at most B buckets which minimizes a suitable function of the errors.
+One of the most common error measures used in histogram construction is $\sum_i (x_i - \hat{x_i})^2$, which is also known as the V-Optimal measure.
+This was first introduced by Poosala et al. [1996].
+However, since then several proposals have been introduced optimizing different error measures, for example, range queries [Koudas et al. 2000; Gilbert et al. 2001; Guha et al. 2002b], relative error [Garofalakis and Gibbons 2002; Guha et al. 2004], to name a few.
 Each one of these has unique benefits relevant to its domain of application.
-However the V-Optimal measure continues to be widely popular.
+However, the V-Optimal measure continues to be widely popular.
 This measure is also important mathematically since it is the square of the l_2 -distance between the original distribution and the distribution specified by the synopsis.
 Also this error measure has been frequently used to optimize other synopses such as wavelets and discrete Fourier transforms.
-In this paper we use the popular V-Optimal measure as a running example to illustrate our ideas.
+In this article, we use the popular V-Optimal measure as a running example to illustrate our ideas.
 However, the discussion applies to a broad array of error measures and we indicate a few examples of such generalizations.